 Aditya Birla Sun Life Savings Fund

 To provide a combination of regular income and high liquidity by investing primarily in a mix of short term debt and money market instruments.
 Below is the key information for Franklin India Ultra Short Bond Fund - Super Institutional Plan Returns up to 1 year are on The primary objective of the schemes is to generate regular income through investments in debt and money market instruments.
 Income maybe generated through the receipt of coupon payments or the purchase and sale of securities in the underlying portfolio.
 The schemes will under normal market conditions, invest its net assets in fixed income securities, money market instruments, cash and cash equivalents.
-Research Highlights for Aditya Birla Sun Life Savings Fund Below is the key information for Aditya Birla Sun Life Savings Fund Returns up to 1 year are on (Erstwhile ICICI Prudential Regular Income Fund) The fund’s objective is to generate regular income through investments primarily in debt and money market instruments.
-As a secondary objective, the Scheme also seeks to generate long term capital appreciation from the portion of equity investments under the Scheme.
-Research Highlights for ICICI Prudential Ultra Short Term Fund Below is the key information for ICICI Prudential Ultra Short Term Fund Returns up to 1 year are on 1.
+Research Highlights for Aditya Birla Sun Life Savings Fund Below is the key information for Aditya Birla Sun Life Savings Fund Returns up to 1 year are on The objective of the Scheme will be to provide investors with regular income for their investment by investing in debt and money market instruments with relatively lower interest rate risk, such that the Macaulay duration of the portfolio is maintained between 3 months to 6 months.
+However, there can be no assurance that the investment objective of the Scheme will be realized.
+Research Highlights for IDBI Ultra Short Term Fund Below is the key information for IDBI Ultra Short Term Fund Returns up to 1 year are on 1.
 Franklin India Ultra Short Bond Fund - Super Institutional Plan

 Franklin India Ultra Short Bond Fund - Super Institutional Plan